supahcraig/Creating_CDP_Environments/via_CDP_Console/AWS/CDP_AWS_via_Console.md

 NOTE:  In the Azure setup, the roles are well-named with respect to the input fields in the CDP console.
 The names we tend to use in AWS are terrible from that perspective.
 I will consider changing them.

 Policies could be prefixed with your username to ensure uniquness.
-Also note references to arn's & s3 buckets which will need to be updated to point to your buckets & other AWS objects.
+Also note references to ARN's & s3 buckets which will need to be updated to point to your buckets & other AWS objects.

-* <username>-idbroker-assume-role-policy
+* `idbroker-assume-role-policy`
-* <username>-log-policy-s3-access-policy
+* `log-policy-s3-access-policy`
-* <username>-bucket-policy-s3-access-policy
+* `bucket-policy-s3-access-policy`
-* <username>-datalake-admin-policy-s3-access-policy  --> _this one had references to gravity, but I've removed them.
-Also how is this different from the bucket policy??
+* `datalake-admin-policy-s3-access-policy`  --> _this one had references to gravity, but I've removed them.
+Also how is this different from the bucket policy??_
-* <username>-ranger-audit-s3-access-policy --> _upper section of policy referenced gravity, but I removed it.
+* `ranger-audit-s3-access-policy` --> _upper section of policy referenced gravity, but I removed it._
-* <username>-dynamodb-policy-policy
+* `dynamodb-policy-policy`

-* <username>-cross-account-policy
+* <username>-cross-account-policy. --> used in creation of CDP credential
-* <username>-gravity-policy --> _is anything specifically named for gravity necessary in general?_
+* <username>-gravity-policy --> _is anything specifically named for gravity necessary in general???_

 NOTE:  you MAY also need this policy:  https://github.com/supahcraig/cldr_tech_basecamp/blob/main/missions/2_data_access_in_CDP/cnelson2-gravity-policy.json